Nonparametric estimation of multivariate convex-transformed densities: Main results

-Construction of a lower bound for the functional $T$ is similar to the procedure we presented for estimation of $p = h\circ g$ at a fixed point $x_0$.
-Again, we use two opposite deformations: one is local and changes the functional value, another is a convex combination with a fixed deformation and negligible in Hellinger distance computation.
-However, in this case the minimax rate depends also on the growth rate of $g$. \begin{thm} Let $h$ be a decreasing transformation, $h\circ g\in \Model(h)$ be a convex-transformed density and a point $x_{0}\in \ri(\dom g)$ be a unique global minimum of $g$ such that $h$ is continuously differentiable at $g(x_{0})$, $h'\circ g(x_{0})\neq 0$ and $\curv_{x_{0}} g > 0$.
-In addition let us assume that $g$ is locally H\"older continuous at $x_{0}$:
+The construction of a lower bound for the functional $T$ is similar to the procedure we presented for estimation of $p = h\circ g$ at a fixed point $x_0$.
+Again, we use two opposite deformations: one is local and changes the functional value, the other is a convex combination with a fixed deformation and negligible-in-Hellinger-distance computation.
+However, in this case, the minimax rate also depends on the growth rate of $g$. \begin{theorem}[(S.3.4)] Let $h$ be a decreasing transformation, $h\circ g\in\Model(h)$ be a convex-transformed density and a point $x_{0}\in\ri(\dom g)$ be a unique global minimum of $g$ such that $h$ is continuously differentiable at $g(x_{0})$, $h'\circ g(x_{0})\neq0$ and $\curv_{x_{0}} g > 0$.
+In addition, let us assume that $g$ is locally H\"older continuous at~$x_{0}$, that is, $|g(x)-g(x_{0})|\le L\|x-x_{0}\|^{\gamma}$ with respect to some norm \mbox{$\|\cdot\|$}.
+Then, for the functional $T(h \circ g)\equiv\argmin g$, there\vadjust{\goodbreak} exists a sequence $\{p_{n}\}\in\Model(h)$ such that